heksaani/InnuendoCliCpouta/README.md

   ```
  - **Examining your reports**:
     Reports are generated once your submitted job is successfully run.
-Under your own job directory (/mnt/THL_data/$USER/jobs/ or /mnt/rv_data/$USER/jobs), you can see the actual analysis results split into **resulsts** and **reports** folders.
+Under your own job directory (/mnt/thl_data/$USER/jobs/ or /mnt/rv_data/$USER/jobs), you can see the actual analysis results split into **results** and **reports** folders.
 The reports folder also contains the following summery files:
    - Innuendo_reports.xlsx
    - combine_samples_reports.tab
    - Samples_reports.tab